Transposing sheet music to fit the range of your ocarina

-One thing that you are going to run into when playing the ocarina is sheet music that is out of range.
+One thing you will run into when playing the ocarina is sheet music that is out of range.
 A single chambered alto C ocarina can play from about C to F in the second octave (excluding subholes), which in sheet music looks like this:

 C f

-You may however run into a piece of music which as written has a range of G to C on the second ledger line.
+However, you may run into a piece of music which, as written, has a range of G to C on the second ledger line.
 Remember that you find the range of a song by scanning through it, looking for the highest and lowest note used.

-On first impression you may think that this to be unplayable.
-But it actually can be played using a technique called transposition.
-Transposition allows you to raise or lower the pitch of a song to bring it into the range of your instrument.
+At first glance, you may think that this song is unplayable.
+However, it can be played using a technique called 'transposition'.
+This technique enables you to adjust the pitch of a song to bring it within the range of your instrument.

 How does transposition work?

 In western music, we divide the octave into 12 equally spaced notes, the distance or 'interval' between any two of which is called a 'semitone'.
-All semitones have the same tonal character.
-This is called the chromatic scale.
+All semitones have the same tonal character, and together they form the 'chromatic scale'.

 The 12 notes of a chromatic scale can be put from left to right on a line, 1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 11, 12

-Transposition relies on the fact that all of the major scales (or keys) are formed from the chromatic scale following on the same pattern.
+Transposition relies on the fact that all scales of a given type (Major, minor, etc.) are formed from the chromatic scale following the same pattern.
+Major scales, for instance, use the pattern shown below.

 To form a scale on D, you follow the major scale pattern starting from that note, giving you the notes: